TUIlmenauAMS/Python-Audio-Coder/README.md

 ### The Predictive Lossless Encoder
 To execute our predictive lossless coder on an example audio file "fspeech.wav", we execute in a terminal shell,

-python lossless_predictive_audio_encoder.py fspeech.wav
+python lossless_predictive_audio_encoder.py test48khz.wav

 It produces the file "fspeech.lacodpred".
-Instead of "fspeech.wav", we could also take a file from freesound.org.
+Instead of "test48khz.wav", we could also take a file from freesound.org.

 ### The Predictive Lossless Decoder